FStarLang/FStar/examples/primitives/NOTES.md

    For some reason, after updating FStar, verification fails for some primitives...
 I do not understand why this is happening.
    =(   <-- This is my not so happy face...

+   Extraction and execution still works though, I expect that mostly, the specs are incorrect.

+   Update: It seems that the commit I compiled F* in, introduced inconcistencies, so basically my verification was broken and I was able to prove things I should not have been able to...
+   This doesn't change my schedule for the future work.

    ## Future work